-Here is a statement released by NFL commissioner Roger Goodell on Adams:
+Here is a statement released by NFL Commissioner Roger Goodell on Adams:

 Bud Adams played a pivotal role in the growth of pro football as a pioneer and innovator.
 As a founding owner of the American Football League that began play in 1960, Bud saw the potential of pro football and brought the game to new cities and new heights of popularity, first in Houston and then in Nashville.
 He was an brilliant entrepreneur with a terrific sense of humor that helped lighten many a tense meeting.
 His commitment to the best interests of the game and league was unwavering, and his personal along with the team's impact in community relations and philanthropy set a standard for the NFL.
 Bud was truly a gift to the NFL.
 We extend our deepest sympathy to his daughters Susan and Amy, and the entire family.

-Adams, who made his money in the oil business, tried to buy an NFL team from millionaire Lamar Hunt, but his acquisition of the Chicago Cardinals was denied.
+Adams, who made his money in the oil business, tried to buy an NFL team millionaire Lamar Hunt, but was his acquisition of the Chicago Cardinals was denied.
 That is when both men decided to start the American Football League.

-Hunt and Adams were part of “The Foolish Club," the label given to AFL owners who wanted to win a battle against the NFL.
+Hunt and Adams were part of “The Foolish Club," which was the label given to AFL owners who wanted to win a battle against the NFL.
 Adams' Houston Oilers won the first two AFL titles in 1960 and 1961 before losing the 1962 title to Hunt's Dallas Texans team.

 Despite the initial mockery, Adams eventually won that battle when the AFL and NFL ultimately merged in 1970.